duckuments/duckuments/README.md

 ## Other

-👩‍💻 I'm currently working as `freelancer`
+👩‍💻 I'm currently working as `front-end developer`

-🧠 I'm currently learning `mongodb`
+🧠 I'm currently learning `AI/ML`

 🤔 I'm looking for help with `design`